LAST UPDATED: August 7, 2019

-As a high-quality fuel can, this model is CARB- and EPA-compliant.
-Additional safety features include an internal barrier and an integrated 20 mesh stainless steel screen to help prevent accidental ignition.
-This 5-gallon gas can has the ideal size for storing gasoline, while the shape and design of the canister make handling it easy.
+As a high-quality fuel can, this model is CARB and EPA compliant.
+Additional safety features include an internal barrier and an integrated 20 mesh stainless steel screen to prevent accidental ignition.
+This five-gallon gas can is the ideal size for storing gasoline, while the shape and design of the canister make handling it easy.

 A Type I safety can, the Eagle gas container can be used to store, transport, and dispense flammable liquids safely.
 It comes with a useful funnel to facilitate filling and pouring, further upping the safety factor by decreasing the potential for spills.
 It’s made from galvanized steel, which is resistant to rust, dents, and certain chemicals, while the powder-coated finish resists scratches, chipping, and fading, making this one a durable option.

-Another useful safety feature is the flame arrestor that helps prevent liquids inside the can from igniting.
+Another useful safety feature is the flame arrestor, which helps prevent liquids inside the can from igniting.
 The spout cap seals itself to prevent leaks or spills, and the cap assembly opens automatically to vent internal vapors.
 This can is also FM-approved and complies with a number of safety standards, including OSHA.
 That makes it a great option for both home or business use.